 Cross-border finance is developing rapidly, and customers’ needs on Internet finance and new payment methods increase drastically.
 This brings great opportunities to ICBC (Asia)’s cross-border finance business as well as challenges to ICBC (Asia)’s business systems and its ICT infrastructures.
 For example, customers may require the bank to deliver high-quality cross-border services in different modes.

-By adhering to the objective of “Technology Serving Business, Technology Creating Value” ICBC (Asia) gradually explores a path to develop innovative applications using biometric recognition, blockchain, Big Data, Artificial Intelligence (AI), and cloud computing technologies.
+By adhering to the objective of “Technology Serving Business, Technology Creating Value” ICBC (Asia) gradually explores a path to develop innovative applications using blockchain, Big Data, Artificial Intelligence (AI), and cloud computing technologies.
 To better serve its customers, ICBC (Asia) understands customers’ needs by providing VIP recognition services, precise sales and marketing strategies, customized products recommendations, and differential pricing.
 Smart risks prevention and control helps detect transaction frauds, credit risks, and operating risks.
 In addition, the “management dashboard” supports decision-making, abnormal capital flows warnings, incidents prevention, and risks management.

 In 2016, ICBC (Asia) started to plan and deploy innovative systems by using the latest ICT technologies like virtualization, Big Data, cloud computing, and DevOps.
 With the help of new architectures, ICBC (Asia) secured an advantageous position for future market competition.
 Based on ICBC (Asia)’s business and technology development requirements, Huawei provided a number of cutting-edge solutions, such as the Digital Multimedia Banking Solution, the Safe Financial Cloud Solution, and the CloudFabric Cloud Data Center Network Solution.